In This Guide:

 - Blue smoke on startup: Worn valve guides.
 Not catastrophic but needs addressing.

 - Gearbox: All gears engage cleanly?
 No grinding, jumping out, whining?
+Second gear is often the first to go on these.

 3. Electrical System